Borderlands line: Infrastructure history

 The southern part of the line was built by the Wrexham, Mold and Connah's Quay Railway (WMCQR) in 1864 and the northern part by the North Wales and Liverpool Railway, a joint committee of the WMCQR and the Manchester, Sheffield and Lincolnshire Railway in 1896.
 The North Wales and Liverpool Railway northern terminus was at Bidston with the southern terminus at Hawarden Bridge Both railways were acquired by the Great Central Railway on 1 January 1905.

 Two Wirral stations on the line closed in the 1950s; Storeton in 1951 and Burton Point in 1955.
 No trace of the station at Storeton remains, yet Burton Point station is still almost entirely intact, the station buildings currently forming part of a garden centre.
 Further south, the high level platforms of Hope Exchange closed in 1958.

-The northern terminal of the Borderlands Line has been at four different stations at various times: Bidston, Birkenhead North, Birkenhead Park (briefly in the late 60s), New Brighton and Seacombe.
+The northern terminal of the Borderlands Line has been at four stations at various times: Bidston, Birkenhead North, Birkenhead Park (briefly in the late 60s), New Brighton and Seacombe.

 Development

 The doubling of the journey frequency on the line is one of the aims of the Growth Track 360 group, a consortium of business, politicians and public sector leaders.
 The group aims to improve transport and create jobs in the North Wales, Merseyside and Cheshire area over the next 20 years.

-During the 2017 Autumn budget, Chancellor Philip Hammond stated that part of the additional £1.2 billion funding Wales was receiving would be used to look into proposals to improve journey times on the line and developing a business case.
+In the 2017 Autumn budget, Chancellor Philip Hammond stated that part of the additional £1.2 billion funding Wales was receiving would be used to look into proposals to improve journey times on the line and developing a business case.

-In October 2019, Transport for Wales announced £280,000 have been allocated to revamp stations along the line in north Wales and Merseyside, as part of TfW's £194 million station improvement programme.
+In October 2019, Transport for Wales announced £280,000 had been allocated to revamp stations along the line in north Wales, Cheshire and Merseyside, as part of TfW's £194 million station improvement programme.

 Proposed new stations

-New stations at Deeside Industrial Park, Woodchurch and Beechwood have been proposed.
+New stations at Deeside Industrial Park (to be called Deeside Parkway), Woodchurch and Beechwood have been proposed.
 The route was mentioned in Merseytravel's proposed 30-year plan of 2014.